jacobmacdonnell/InteliJob/docs/QUICK_START.md

 ## 🎉 That's It!

-Your Job Intelligence Scanner should now be running with:
+Your InteliJob should now be running with:
 - ✅ **FastAPI backend** with spaCy NLP (Port 8000)
 - ✅ **React frontend** with Chakra UI (Port 5173)
 - ✅ **Live job analysis** (with API key)